dcsaorg/DCSA-BKG/README.md

 4) At the end of a sprint, we sync the core dependencies (`dev-<project>`) with their respective `master`,\
  update the dependency versions in `dev` and merge with `master` after successful CI validation.
+5) Continue development on `dev` for new sprint. update the dependency versions in `dev` and merge with `master` after successful CI validation.
 5) Continue development on `dev` for new sprint.

+## Json schemas used for validation

+Generated from resolved OAS Yaml file using: https://github.com/adzubla/schema-convert

+This will generate JSON schemas from the definitions in the OAS Yaml file.

+**Note!
+This will only generate JSON schemas from definitions in the components or domains.
+In the case of summaries endpoints the outer array is defined in the API and therefore excluded in the generated JSON schema file!**